InSyncWithFoo/python-package-template/CODE_STYLE.md

   * Limit them wherever applicable.

 * Comments:
-  * A comment must be at least two spaces from the nearest non-empty character.
+  * A comment must be at least two spaces away from the nearest non-empty character.

     When the same line has no other contents,